Stockport Council has announced grants of up to £1,000 for community organisations providing essential support during the latest national lockdown.

 Grants of £200 to £1000 are available from Stockport Local Fund: Community Support – with the new money aimed at helping those most affected by the pandemic.

 Groups that provide assistance to vulnerable people (such as those over 65, in isolation or with medical conditions) may be eligible.

-children and families affected by school closures, adults on universal credit and people affected by food insecurity.
+Funding may also be available for organisations that are working with communities directly including children and families affected by school closures, adults on universal credit and people affected by food insecurity.